CosmicFinisher/CosmicLexicon.Foundation/docs/test_plan/master_acceptance_test_plan.md

 The acceptance tests will be conducted in the following phases:

 *   **Phase 1: Core Functionality Tests**
-    *   Focus: Validating the core functionality of individual modules within the OpenEchoSystem.Core library.
+    *   Focus: Validating the core functionality of individual modules within the ConsmicLexicon.Foundation library.
     *   Examples: Collection manipulation, string processing, date and time handling, reflection.
 *   **Phase 2: Extension Functionality Tests**
     *   Focus: Validating the functionality of extension methods and utilities.